MorganMureithi/A-study-of-Cholera-cases-in-KISUMU/README.md

 of virbrio cholerae in stool).

+**RECOMMENDATIONS**

 **LIMITATIONS OF THE STUDY**

-1.A considerable amount of patient records were missing.These information could not be assussmed as not present as they were initially not stated.therefore,no assumptions could be made over these fields.
+1.A considerable amount of patient records were missing.These information could not be assussmed as they were MCAR.

 2.The sample size was small.A bigger n , could have allowed better 'diagnosis into the matter' and better intervention measures to be proposed.